Particular/docs.particular.net/Content/NServiceBus/publish-subscribe-configuration.md

 Subscription intent
 -------------------

-Application code in the subscriber handles the messages published by the publisher by implementing the (IHandleMessages<t>) NServiceBus interface, as shown:
+Application code in the subscriber handles the messages published by the publisher by implementing the (`IHandleMessages<T>`) NServiceBus interface, as shown:

 ![Handling messages](nservicebus_eventmessagehandler.png)

 This interface requires the single 'Handle' method to accept a parameter of the same type as declared in the class inheritance.
 Ignore the body of the method for now as it has no bearing on how publish/subscribe works.

-Since the message being handled (EventMessage) belongs to the message assembly previously described (Messages.dll), and the subscriber's bus knows those messages belong to the publisher (from the app.config above), and the only way that a process can handle messages belonging to someone else is for them to be a subscriber, the bus automatically subscribes.
+Since the message being handled (`EventMessage`) belongs to the message assembly previously described (Messages.dll), and the subscriber's bus knows those messages belong to the publisher (from the app.config above), and the only way that a process can handle messages belonging to someone else is for them to be a subscriber, the bus automatically subscribes.
 Here's how it works.

 Messaging mechanics